Code-Institute-Submissions/SilviaSaverino-Grape-Escape-WWOOFing-Experience/README.md

 I was able to achieve this through the content of 'About Us' section

-5. As a user I would like to be able to directly enquiry and receive content from the hosts and his small team
+5. As a user I would like to be able to directly enquiry and receive information from the hosts and his small team

 I was able to do this by filling in the form in the 'Get Started' page

+6. As a user I would like to be reassured that indeed my enquiry had been sent.

+I was able to achieve this by the confirmation message received once submitting my enquiry.

 # **UX**